ThroughTheSprings/Demo-1/README.md

-# Through The Spring Demo-1
+# Through The Springs Demo-1
   This is a 3-D scene implemented by WebGL with JavaScript and Three.js
 # Implementation
   1) A real-time realistic water plane